xtfocus/aimesoft_interview/vault/InterviewQuestions.md

 1. About `[CLS]` token

 Also called the classification token.
-Why is it at the start of the embedding output (`last_hidden_state[0]`): It actually doesn't mattter start or end because it's not a recurrent model.
+Why is it at the start of the embedding output: It actually doesn't mattter start or end because it's not a recurrent model.

-You also have to option to not only use the last layer but earlier layers's [CLS].
+You also have to option to not only use the last layer but also earlier layers.

+A notebook about CLS token as BERT's output is under `codes/notebooks/BertModel outputs and CLS token.ipynb` of this repo!

 2. About tokenization